-- document review
+- Document review

-- compliance reviews
+- Compliance reviews

-- program quality and performance reviews
+- Program quality and performance reviews

-- special audits or surveys
+- Special audits or surveys

-- one-on-one technical assistance to resolve any issues
+- One-on-one technical assistance to resolve any issues

-- special efforts to ensure that prohibited activities are not violated.
+- Special efforts to ensure that prohibited activities are not violated

-Your Portfolio Manager will provide you with a copy of the AmeriCorps monitoring tool at the start of your grant year.
-Many grantees find it helpful to model their own monitoring tool on the agency's tool.
-Be prepared to review your monitoring strategy with your Portfolio Manager.
-You can also find a copy of the AmeriCorps monitoring tool ('Overview of Uniform Monitoring
+Your portfolio manager will provide you with a copy of the AmeriCorps monitoring tool at the start of your grant year.
+Many grantees find it helpful to model their own monitoring tool on AmeriCorps' tool.
+Be prepared to review your monitoring strategy with your portfolio manager.
+You can also find a copy of the AmeriCorps monitoring tool ('Overview of Uniform Monitoring Package') at AmeriCorps Monitoring webpage, under the Resources section.